manuelriedi/Website-TendenzaDonna.ch/README.md

 # Website-TendenzaDonna

 ## Job
-As a freelance project, I developed an informative company website.
+As a freelance project, I developed an informative company website for TendenzaDonna, a small lingerie shop in Zofingen, Switzerland.

 ## Technologien
 - Javascript